michaelalang/quay-ldap-lab/README.md

   anyone domain read"; allow (read, search, compare)(userdn="ldap:///anyone");
  )
 ```
-we now have to options to limit unauthenticated access by
+we now have two options to limit unauthenticated access by
 * writing a more restrictive ACI for base
 * disabling unauthenticated access to the whole LDAP server